jeremynoesen/homebridge-dyson-bp01/README.md

 ## About

 This Homebridge plugin adds a Dyson BP01 fan to HomeKit using a BroadLink RM.
+This plugin was designed with the Apple Home app in mind.

 ## Purpose